Resolute desk: Modifications

-The Resolute desk is constructed as multiple parts and can be broken down for ease of movement.
-This is evident in a photo taken on January 20, 1993, by David Hume Kennerly for Getty Images where the tabletop and the two pedestals are visible as separate pieces during the redesign of the Oval Office for Bill Clinton's presidency.

-While the Resolute desk has resided in the Oval Office since it was returned in 1993 by president Clinton, it has been occasionally disassembled and moved out of the room.
-Moving the desk out mostly happens during renovations and updates to the space.
-It was removed in 2005, during the George W. Bush presidency, for a renovation where the flooring of the Oval Office was replaced.
-It was again removed in 2017 for improvements to the HVAC system and a general redesign for Donald Trump's presidency.

 History

 HMS Resolute

 In May 1845 Sir John Franklin, a British explorer, launched an expedition to find the Northwest Passage.
 Using two of the Royal Navy's best ships, HMS Erebus and HMS Terror, stocked with enough provisions to last three years, he charted a course through Baffin Bay, located between Baffin Island and the west coast of Greenland.
 The expedition and all 129 crew members vanished.